 Please find below information on approaches and recommended navigational transits to Guernsey through the Little Russel.
 There is also a link to Digimaps AIS to locate and identify vessels around the Channel Islands.

 These Charts should be used as guidance only and not be used for navigation.
-They are no substitute for the latest editions of British Admiralty and Imray Charts.
+They are no substitute for the latest paper or electronic editions of British Admiralty and Imray Charts.

 We recommend you keep a listening watch on VHF Channel 12